Skip to main content

 pip install castor-extractor[salesforce-viz]

-For more details, see the castor-extractor PyPi page.
+For more details, see the castor-extractor PyPi page or our documentation on the extractor.

 Run the PyPi Package